lukso-network/docs/docs/learn/smart-contract-developers/create-lsp7-token.md

 ## Create a custom LSP7 Token

 In this guide you will create a custom [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) and pre-mint a certain amount of tokens to a specific address.
-The smart contract will use the following standardization:
+To build your smart contract you will use the following LSP7 preset and extension:

-- [`LSP7Mintable`](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md): Allow creating new assets on the smart contract
+- [`LSP7Mintable`](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md): allow creating new assets on the smart contract.
-- [`LSP7Burnable`](../../contracts/contracts/LSP7DigitalAsset/extensions/LSP7Burnable.md): Allow tokens to be removed from the supply
+- [`LSP7Burnable`](../../contracts/contracts/LSP7DigitalAsset/extensions/LSP7Burnable.md): allow tokens to be removed from the supply.

 You can modify the `mint()` function to adjust the amount of initially minted tokens and their receiver as described in the [LSP7 Mintable Documentation](../../contracts/contracts/LSP8IdentifiableDigitalAsset/presets/LSP8Mintable.md#mint).